TerriaMap can be deployed in almost any environment.

 - When configured correctly, it persists blobs of JSON for use in the sharing feature.
 If this service is not available, the JSON can be stored in the share URL, instead.
 However, this makes for some extremely long URLs.

-If these limitations are acceptable, you can run your TerriaMap on virtually any web server by simply copying the TerriaMap
+If points 2 - 4 above are not required, you can run your TerriaMap on virtually any web server by simply copying the TerriaMap

 wwwroot onto the server!